First Presbyterian Church (Stillwater, New Jersey)

-The Stillwater Presbyterian Church (also known as the First Presbyterian Church of Stillwater) is a congregation of the Presbyterian Church (USA) located in the village of Stillwater in Stillwater Township, Sussex County, New Jersey, in the United States.
-It is one of fifty-nine churches that constitute the Presbytery of Newton.
-Founded in 1769 as a union church shared by members of the Reformed and Lutheran faiths, the parish, now Presbyterian, boasts a small congregation of roughly 100–120 active parishioners.
+The Stillwater Presbyterian Church (also known as the First Presbyterian Church of Stillwater) was a congregation of the Presbyterian Church (USA) located in the village of Stillwater in Stillwater Township of Sussex County, New Jersey, in the United States.
+It was a member of the Presbytery of the Highlands.
+Founded in 1769 as a union church shared by members of the Reformed and Lutheran faiths, the parish, now Presbyterian, closed in 2019.